Hancock, English give Americans a skeet sweep at Tokyo Games

+TOKYO (AP) — Amber English erased the disappointment of barely missing the two previous Olympics by winning a gold medal.

-TOKYO (AP) — Vincent Hancock gave the United States a sweep at the Tokyo Olympics on Monday after becoming the first skeet shooter to win three gold medals.
+Vincent Hancock made history about an hour later, becoming the first skeet shooter to win three golds.

-Amber English won the women’s event, knocking off reigning champion Diana Bacosi of Italy to bounce back after just missing the U.S. team for the 2012 and 2016 Games.

-Hancock won his third gold about an hour later at Asaka Shooting Range, setting an Olympic record by hitting 59 of 60 targets to beat Jesper Hanen of Denmark by four.

-Her father, Michael, won four world championship bronze medals in 10-meter running target from 1982-87.
-Her uncle also competed in international running target events, and her mother and aunt were national-level rifle shooters.

-English has been one of the world’s best shooters despite coming up short in qualifying for the past two Olympics.

-The 38-year-old finished third at the 2018 world championship and climbed to the top of the ISSF world rankings with seven top-10 finishes the past three years.
+The 31-year-old worked her way back into position to make the 2020 team, training while working to become an Army officer in Fort Benning, Georgia.
+English, who comes from a deep shooting family, finished third at the 2018 world championship and climbed to 24th in the ISSF world rankings with seven top-10 finishes the past three years.

-English went shot for shot with Bacosi, overcoming a steady breeze to hit 47 of her first 50 targets.
-She was perfect after reaching the final two with Bacosi, hitting all 10 targets to earn gold in her first Olympics.
+English and Bacosi each hit 47 of 50 targets to reach the final and the American earned gold by hitting her final 10 attempts while the Italian missed her third shot.

+“I'm very, very glad,” English said.
+“This has been a long time coming.”

 Hancock has been the world’s best skeet shooter, winning two Olympic golds, four world championships and six World Cup events.
 He also was the first American skeet shooter to complete a perfect World Cup event, hitting every target at a 2015 competition in Mexico.